-2022 as well as placed all new non-residential ground source heat pump ("GSHP") incentive applications on a waitlist on July 11, 2022.
-In August 2022, the Commission authorized Con Edison to transfer additional funding to its Clean Heat program and a new \$10 million per month Continuity Funding Mechanism to continue the program through the NENY Interim Review.5, 6 Con Edison will remove the program pause on January 17, 2023 and subsequently, begin accepting new applications for projects installed under a modified program framework designed to operate within the approved budgets.
+2022 and also placed all new non-residential ground source heat pump ("GSHP") incentive applications on a waitlist on July 11, 2022.
+In August 2022, the Commission authorized Con Edison to transfer additional funding to its Clean Heat program and a new \$10 million per month Continuity Funding Mechanism to continue the program through the NENY Interim Review.
+Con Edison removed the program pause on January 17, 2023 and subsequently began accepting new applications for projects installed under a modified program framework designed to operate within the approved budgets.